dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 1. Query timeout, QT.
 A query arrives with timestamp t1.
 If no response matching that query has arrived before other input arrives timestamped later than (t1 + QT), a query/response item containing only a query item is recorded.
 The query timeout value is typically of the order of 5 seconds.
 2. Skew timeout, ST. A response arrives with timestamp t2.
-If a response has not been matched by a query before input arrives timestamped later than (t2 + SK), a query/response item containing only a response is recorded.
+If a response has not been matched by a query before input arrives timestamped later than (t2 + ST), a query/response item containing only a response is recorded.
 The skew timeout value is typically a few microseconds.

 ## Algorithm requirements